Book a demo

 ROI = ((Total Revenue - Total Costs) / Total Costs) x 100

-Cost metrics are key to figuring out how wisely you're spending your marketing budget.
+Cost metrics are key to understanding how efficiently you're spending your marketing budget.
+But on their own, they don’t explain performance.
 They show you how efficiently you're acquiring and keeping customers, which is crucial for getting the best bang for your buck.
 But, if you only look at cost metrics, you might miss the bigger picture of how your marketing is really doing.

 To get the most out of your marketing cost metrics, you should mix them with other data sources.
 This means looking at cost metrics alongside conversion data, customer behavior, web analytics, social media insights, email stats, and even offline data.
 Doing this gives you a fuller picture of how your marketing efforts are performing.